Savings .com.au

 OMM Car and Personal Loans Review MoneyPlace personal loans review Plenti Personal Loans Review SocietyOne Personal & Car Loans IMB Personal Loans Jacaranda Personal Loans Review Liberty Personal Loans

-According to the most recent RBA data, the average rate for new personal loans funded in December '23 was 9.93% p.a.
-When you go to take out a personal loan, you might find yourself paying a rate significantly higher or lower than this, depending on your credit rating and whether the loan is secured or unsecured.
+According to the most recent RBA data, the average rate for new personal loans funded in August 2024 was 10.05% p.a.
+However, some borrowers may be able to get a lower rate than this, depending on their credit rating and whether the loan is secured or unsecured.

 Some of our top picks of products among the lowest rates on the market for personal loans this month are:

 • Secured personal loans: Illawarra Credit Union’s Online Personal Loan Package - variable interest rate of 6.00% p.a.
 (6.64% p.a. comparison rate*).
 Comes with a 100% offset account.
-Must be used for buying a motor vehicle, bike, boat, caravan, or pleasure craft up two years old and used as security against the loan
+Must be used for buying a motor vehicle, bike, boat, caravan, or pleasure craft up to two years old that is used as security against the loan.

-• Green personal loans: Community First Bank’s Green Loan - variable interest rate of 5.54% p.a.
-(6.52% p.a. comparison rate*).
+• Green personal loans: Horizon Bank Green Personal Loan - variable interest rate of 6.49% p.a.
+(6.63% p.a. comparison rate*).
 Must be used to finance environmental improvements to your home, such as solar panels, rainwater tanks, double glazing, solar pool heaters and more.

 What is a personal loan?